Coronavirus - Education Updates

 The SEN Assessment Team are working away from the office environment at this time, however our service continues to operate.
 Anyone requiring information should contact the SEN Single Point of Contact Number on 01642 201831 (9am until 5.00pm Monday to Thursday and 9.00am until 4.30pm Friday.

-The Department for Education has released new guidance on temporary changes to the law on Education, Health and Care (EHC) plans and needs assessments.
-This is to give local authorities, health commissioning bodies, education settings and others who contribute to these processes more flexibility in responding to the demands placed on them by coronavirus.
+UPDATE - The temporary changes to the law on the timescales for EHC needs assessments and plans, which give local authorities and others who contribute to the relevant processes more flexibility in responding to the demands placed on them by coronavirus (COVID-19), will expire as planned on 25 September 2020.